izzetbiophysicist/VCF_context/README.md

 3.1.
 The final script is designed to find the variants in the AlphaMissense table, which contains pre-calculated human proteome variants.
 Pathogenicity information is added to the final DataFrame.
 It is recommended to use a table without commented lines or remarks.

-The AlphaMissense table can be downloaded from: AlphaMissense GitHub Step 4: Creating Structures (Future Updates)
+The AlphaMissense table can be downloaded from: https://github.com/google-deepmind/alphamissense Step 4: Creating Structures (Future Updates)

 ### 4.1.
 In future updates, the tool will utilize the AlphaFold database and the pyRosetta molecular modeling suite to generate structures for all variants.
 Stay tuned for more information on this feature.